DeNA/mobilize-base/README.md

 gsheet.yml needs:
 * max_cells, which is the number of cells a sheet is allowed to have written to it at one time.
-Default is 400k cells, which is the max per book.
-Google Drive will throw its own exception if you try to write more than that.
+Default is 50k cells, which is about how much you can write before things start breaking.
 * Because Google Docs ties date formatting to the Locale for the spreadsheet, there are 2 date format parameters:
   * read_date_format, which is the format that should be read FROM google